 RS Contributing Author: Holly Crawford

 Holly is a lover of the written word.
-She enjoys using language to tell stories about people, products, and ideas.
-With her roots deeply entrenched in the cannabis industry, she gravitates towards all things psychedelic with open-minded curiosity.
+She enjoys telling stories about people, products, and ideas.
+With her roots deeply entrenched in the cannabis industry, she gravitates toward all things psychedelic with open-minded curiosity.
 If she isn’t musing in one of her journals, you can find her talking to her plants, studying business and spirituality, and performing all kinds of kitchen witchery.
-Holly lives in Oregon with her husband, three dogs and a cat named Bob.
+Holly lives in Seattle with her husband, stepdaughter, two cats, and a dog named Charlie.
 You can follow her on Instagram @m_sungreen.